What is Respiratory System?

 Once the air reaches bronchus, it moves into the bronchioles, and then into the alveoli.
 From the alveoli, the formation of respiratory surfaces occurs in humans.

 The nose possesses a couple of exterior nostrils which are divided by a framework of cartilaginous structure termed as the septum.
 This is the structure that evenly separates the right nostril from the left nostril.
-Tiny hair follicles cover the interior lining of nostrils acts as the body’s first line of defence against foreign pathogens.
+Tiny hair follicles that cover the interior lining of nostrils acts as the body’s first line of defence against foreign pathogens.
 Furthermore, they provide additional humidity for inhaled air.

 Two cartilaginous chords lay the framework for the larynx.
-They are situated at the point of joining of the pharynx and trachea.
+They are situated at the point of joining the pharynx and trachea.
 It is also termed as Adam’s apple or the voice box.
-It is the portion which rises and falls during swallowing of food molecules.
+It is the portion which rises and falls during swallowing of food particles.
 It generates sound as air passes through the hollow in the middle.

-The nasal chambers open up into a wide void termed as pharynx.
+The nasal chambers open up into a wide hollow space termed as pharynx.
 It is a common path for both air and food.
-It functions by preventing the entry of food molecules into the windpipe.
-The epiglottis is an elastic cartilage which serves as a switch between the larynx and the esophagus by allowing the passage of air into the airway to the lungs and food into the gastrointestinal tract.
+It functions by preventing the entry of food particles into the windpipe.
+The epiglottis is an elastic cartilage which serves as a switch between the larynx and the oesophagus by allowing the passage of air into the airway to the lungs, and food into the gastrointestinal tract.

-If we talk while we are eating or swallowing, we get a cough.
-The reason behind this scenario is the epiglottis.
+Talking while we eat or swallow results in incessant coughing.
+The reason behind this reaction is the epiglottis.
 It is forced to open for the air to exit outwards and the food to enter into the windpipe, triggering a cough.

 The trachea or the windpipe rises below the larynx and moves down to the neck.
 The walls of trachea comprise of C-shaped cartilaginous rings which give hardness to the trachea and maintain it by completely expanding.
 The trachea extends further down into the breastbone and splits into two bronchi, one for each lung.